RohitKS7/Dev-OverFlow-Application/README.md

 ### ESLint

-1. Install `JavaScript Standard Style` for ESLint.
+1. Install "JavaScript Standard Style' for ESLint.
 Then add 'standard' in `.eslintrc.json`.

 ```bash
 npm install eslint-config-standard
 ```

-2. Run ESLint to check any potential errors & bug.
+2. Run "ESLint" to check any potential errors & bug.

 ```bash
 npm run lint
 ```

-3. Tailwind plugin of ESLint.
+3. Tailwind plugin of "ESLint".
    Sometimes we write styles like this `min-h-screen flex-col flex` which is not a logical method to write tailwind and we have to read the whole class everytime.
 So, in order to maintain readability and logical pattern this Plugin comes in handy.
    After installation simply add it in your `.eslintrc.json` file.